trisdoan/product-attribute/product_packaging_auto_create/readme/USAGE.md

-To set a packaging type as required:
+To set a packaging level as auto-create-packaging:

-1. Go to *Sales \> Configuration \> Products \> Product Packaging
+1. Go to *Inventory \> Configuration \> Product Packaging
-    Type*.
+    Level*.
-2. You can make a type required
+2. You can make a level auto-create-packaging